Role of AGNs in the Luminous Infrared Galaxy phase since z ~ 3: METHOD

 Several spectroscopic surveys were conducted to measure the redshifts of galaxies in the COSMOS field.
-The most extensive survey on this field is the zCOSMOS survey \citep{SLilly2007}, a deep spectroscopic survey conducted with the VLT-VIMOS multi-object spectrograph to study the evolution of faint/obscured galaxies through direct analysis of their emission lines.
+The most extensive survey in this field is the zCOSMOS survey \citep{SLilly2007}, a deep spectroscopic survey conducted with the VLT-VIMOS multi-object spectrograph to study the evolution of faint/obscured galaxies through direct analysis of their emission lines.
 Although the observations enable us to probe properties of faint objects, only the central 1~deg$^{2}$ is covered by zCOSMOS.
-Forty-nine of our \smx galaxies had their redshifts confirmed spectroscopically by zCOSMOS.
+Forty-nine of our \smx galaxies have their redshifts confirmed spectroscopically by zCOSMOS.
 Observations using other facilities have been conducted on this field providing precise redshifts for fifty-three additional \smx galaxies \citep{sdss2009,trump2007,Kartaltepe2010,Prescott2006}.
-In total 102/142 (71.8\%) galaxies with X-ray and 70$\micron$ detection have spectroscopic redshift.
-Table~\ref{tab:reds} summarize the origin and number of our targets with spectroscopic redshifts.
+In total 102/142 (72\%) galaxies with X-ray and 70$\micron$ detection have spectroscopic redshift.
+Table~\ref{tab:reds} summarizes the origin and number of our targets with spectroscopic redshifts.

-For the remaining galaxies, we used the photometric redshift catalogs built for both non-AGN sources and XMM-selected sources \citep{llbert2009,Salvato2009}, using the public available software Le PHARE\footnote{http://www.cfht.hawaii.edu/$\sim$arnouts/LEPHARE } \citep{Arnouts1999,llbert2006}.
-The \smx galaxies which do not have spectroscopic redshift have been assigned a photometric redshift (40 out of 142 - 28.2\%).
+For the remaining galaxies, we use the photometric redshift catalogs built for both non-AGN sources and XMM-selected sources \citep{llbert2009,Salvato2009} using the publicly available software Le PHARE\footnote{http://www.cfht.hawaii.edu/$\sim$arnouts/LEPHARE } \citep{Arnouts1999,llbert2006}.
+The \smx galaxies that do not have spectroscopic redshift have been assigned a photometric redshift (40 out of 142 - 28\%).

-The photometric and spectroscopic redshifts of \smx galaxies follow the overall 70$\micron$ galaxy relation with a scatter of $0.02 \times(1+z)$ \citep{Kartaltepe2010}.
+We use the overlap between our spectroscopic and photometric redshift samples to investigate the quality of the later.
+The relation between photometric and spectroscopic redshift of \smx galaxies presents no bias and is comparable to overall 70$\micron$ galaxy with a scatter of $\sigma_{z} =$ $0.02 \times(1+z)$ \citep{Kartaltepe2010}.
 Bright sources have usually been assigned a spectroscopic redshift, with small error, while faint sources have been assigned a photometric redshift with larger error.
-Fortunately, even though these two different methods for redshift measurement have different error sizes, the infrared and X-ray luminosity distribution inferred both by spectroscopically and photometrically determined redshfits have the same median value.
+Incidentally, even though these two different methods for redshift measurement have different error sizes, the infrared and X-ray luminosity distribution inferred both by spectroscopically and photometrically determined redshfits have the same median value.
 Therefore, we conclude the difference in redshift measurements does not induce any systematic bias.